zalando/zappr/docs/setup.md

 ** organization: list organizations under `orgs` that the author has to be a public member of ** usernames: list usernames under `users`
 ** collaborators: set the `collaborators` flag to `true`
+* `groups`: If there are sets of people you absolutely want to approve every pull request in your project, you can define groups and set a `minimum` amount of approvals required by its members.
+Use a `from` clause (see above) to specify who's a member and who isn't.

 ~~~ yaml
 # just an example how to configure it